aingelc12ell/playSMS/README.md

 ## Feature Highlights

-* Multiple database engine supported (using included PHP PEAR DB)
 * Send SMS to single mobile phone
 * Send SMS broadcasted to a group of mobile phones, or SMS bulk
 * Support sending text, flash and unicode messages
-* Capable of handling large amount of SMS (a user tested 200k SMS a day)
 * Receive private SMS to Inbox and forward it to email (mobile2web) and user's mobile phone
 * Forward single SMS from mobile to a group of mobile phones
 * Provides SMS to email and email to SMS by polling mailbox